Mushrooms Are Good For You, But Are They Medicine?

 Hericium erinaceus (lion's mane or yamabushitake)

-These mushrooms have been shown to to inhibit the growth of human cancer cells and protect against neurodegeneration in the lab and in mice.
+These mushrooms have been shown to inhibit the growth of human cancer cells and protect against neurodegeneration in the lab and in mice.

 Grifola frondosa (maitake or hen-of-the-woods)